PRAYING THE LORD’S PRAYER

 Philotheos Bryennios

 The Didachê or, to give it its full title, “The Lord’s Teaching Through the Twelve Apostles to the Nations” (Didachê Kuriou dia ton dôdeka apostolôn tois ethnesin) was an important text in the early church.
 The Church Fathers refer to it as the basic manual of early Church practice and belief.
 But, somewhere in the middle of the first millennium AD, every version of it went missing.
-Everyone thought it was lost until it the Greek Metropolitan Philotheos Bryennios rediscovered it in 1873.
+Everyone thought it was lost until the Greek Metropolitan Philotheos Bryennios rediscovered a copy in 1873.

 The Didachê is very much a Nazarene (or Jewish-Christian) text.
 As its title suggests, it is about the Lord’s teaching to all the nations.
 And one of its main concerns is how the Israelite faith in Israel’s Messiah should be shared with the nations.
 How were converts from heathenism to be received into the church?
 What was to be required of them?
 How were they to practice their faith day by day?
 These are important questions, for they show us how the earliest Christian community practiced the life of faith.
 And the answers to these questions should influence how we live our life of faith.